neerajsingh0101/blog/_posts/2010-11-23-mime-type-resolution-in-rails.md

 This is a long blog.
 If you want a summary then José Valim has provided a [summary in less than 140 characters](http://twitter.com/#!/josevalim/status/7928782685995009).

-It is common to see following type of code in Rails
+It is common to see following code in Rails

     respond_to do |format|
       format.hml